google/WebFundamentals/src/content/en/updates/2017/04/getinstalledrelatedapps.md

 it is possible to determine if your web app is installed.
 If you know the package name of your Web APK then you can use the `context.getPackageManager().getApplicationInfo()` API to determine if it is installed.
-Please note that this is experiemental.
+Please note that this is experimental.

 ### Not Working?